AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 - **UDP** (User Datagram Protocol): Connectionless protocol that does not establish a connection between devices before transmissions, making it less reliable than TCP (data sent over UDP is not tracked as extensively as over TCP).
 Used in applications that need transmissions to get quickly to destination, and not concerned with transmission's reliability (such as real-time performance sensitive applications like video streaming or sending DNS requests to local DNS servers).
 Packets are referred as datagrams.

+- **IP** (Internet Protocol): Set of standards that allow communication between two networks (then, TCP/UDP delivers the data packets to the corresponding service).
+The IP address works like an address for each private network.

 - **HTTP** (Hypertext Transfer Protocol): It provides a method of communication between clients and website servers.
 It uses port 80.
 It's considered insecure, so it is being replaced on most websites by HTTPS that uses encryption from SSL/TLS for communication.

 - **DNS** (Domain Name System): It translates internet domain names into IP addresses.
 When a client computer wants to access a website domain using an internet browser, a query is sent to a dedicated DNS server (domain name and web address) that returns the IP address of the website.
 This IP address is used as destination address of your packets.
 It usually use port 53, but large replies may switch to using TCP.

+- **ARP** (Address Resolution Protocol): Used to determine MAC address of the next router or device on the path.
+It translates the IP addresses that are found in data packets into the MAC address of the hardware device.
+Each device on the network performs ARP and keeps track of matching IP and MAC addresses in an ARP cache.
+No port assigned (since it's not an application layer protocol).

+- **Telnet** (TCP port 23): Used to connect with a remote system.
+It sends all information in clear text.
+It uses command line prompts to control another device similar to SSH, but Telnet is not as secure as SSH.
+It can be used to connect to local or remote devices.

+- **SSH** (Secure Shell) (TCP port 22): It's used to create a secure connection with a remote system.
+It provides an alternative for secure authentication and encrypted communication.
+It replaces less secure protocols (like Telnet).

+- **POP** (Post office protocol): Used to manage and retrieve email from a mail server.
+Many organizations have a dedicated mail server on the network that handles incoming and outgoing mail for users on the network.
+User devices will send requests to the remote mail server and download email messages locally.
+When using POP, mail has to finish downloading on a local device before it can be read.
+After downloading, the mail may or may not be deleted from the mail server, so it does not guarantee that a user can sync the same email across multiple devices.

+  - **POP3** (unencrypted: TCP/UDP port 110) (encrypted: SSL/TLS over TCP/UDP port 995): Most commonly used version of POP.

+- **IMAP** (Internet Message Access Protocol) (unencrypted: TCP port 143) (encrypted: SSL/TLS over TCP port 993): Used for incoming email.
+It downloads the headers of emails and the message content.
+The content also remains on the email server, which allows users to access their email from multiple devices.
+IMAP allows users to partially read email before it is finished downloading.
+Since the mail is kept on the mail server, it allows a user to sync emails across multiple devices.

+- **SMTP** (Simple Mail Transfer Protocol) (unencrypted: TCP/UDP port 25) (encrypted: TCP/UDP port 587 using TLS): Used to transmit and route email from the sender to the recipient’s address.
+It works with MTA (Message Transfer Agent) software, which searches DNS servers to resolve email addresses to IP addresses, to ensure emails reach their intended destination.
+The TCP port 25 is often used by high-volume spam.
+It helps to filter out spam by regulating how many emails a source can send at a time.

 **Management Protocols**: Used for monitoring and managing activity on a network.
 They include protocols for error reporting and optimizing performance on the network.
 Examples:

 - **SNMP** (Simple Network Management Protocol): Used for monitoring and managing devices on a network.
 It can reset a password on a network device or change its baseline configuration, and send requests to network devices for a report on how much of the network’s bandwidth is being used up.

 - **ICMP** (Internet Control Message Protocol): Used by devices to tell each other about status and data transmission errors across the network (dropped/disappeared/redirected packets, connectivity issues,...).
 A receiving device can send a report to the sending device about the data transmission.
 It helps to detect and solve network errors.
-Usually used as a quick way to troubleshoot network connectivity and latency by issuing the <c>ping</c> command on Linux OS.
+Usually used as a quick way to troubleshoot network connectivity and latency by issuing the `ping` command on Linux OS.

+- **DHCP** (Dynamic Host Configuration Protocol) (server: UDP port 67) (client: UDP port 68): Used on a network to configure devices.
+It works with the router to assign a unique IP address to each device and provide the addresses of the appropriate DNS server and default gateway for each device.

 **Security Protocols**: They ensure that data is sent and received securely across a network.
 They use encryption algorithms to protect data in transit.
 Examples: